Furano, Hokkaido: Geography

 Roughly 70% of the city is mountain and forest.
-In 1899, the Tokyo University Forest in Hokkaido was established for research purposes in the southeast sector of the city.
+In 1899, the Tokyo University Forest in Hokkaido was established for research purposes in the city's southeast sector.
 Nearby lies Rokugo Forest, the setting for the well-known Japanese television drama Kita no Kuni Kara.

 Climate

-Furano has a humid continental climate (Köppen Dfb) with warm and occasionally hot and humid summers with high rainfall coupled with cold and extremely snowy winters.
-For its latitude and being on an island, Furano's winters are extremely cold.
+Furano has a humid continental climate (Köppen Dfb) with warm, occasionally hot, and humid summers and cold, extremely snowy winters.
+Given its latitude and its location on an island, Furano's winters are frigid.